ReactTraining/react-workshop/courses/core-v2/07-context/exercise/README.md

 </BoardContext.Provider>
 ```

-Now in the `Card.js` file, you can consume that function from context like this:
+Now in the `TaskCard.js` file, you can consume that function from context like this:

 ```js
 const { getTask } = useContext(BoardContext)
 const task = getTask(taskId)
 ```

+Note that we didn't program this exercise so that you can click on a Task Card to open the dialog.

 Pay attention to where `BoardContext` comes from, remember we have to import that context variable from `Board.js`